Best Restaurants in Whistler | 2021 Edition

 What Makes Whistler’s Restaurants So Great?

-Just 25 minutes north of Whistler in the Pemberton Valley lies fertile farmland which produces an abundance of organic produce, some of which ends up in the hands of Whistler’s finest chefs.
+Just 25 minutes north of Whistler is the Pemberton Valley.
+This is fertile farmland that produces an abundance of organic produce, some of which ends up in the hands of Whistler’s finest chefs.

 For the serious foodie, hit up Pemberton for a Day to get the dirt on where all this good product comes from!